m1chae11u/llm-ad-integration/README.md

    ```bash
    ssh -i ~/.ssh/id_ed25519 your_pod_user@ssh.runpod.io
    ```
 4. Alternatively, open VSCode or Cursor → `Remote SSH` → use same credentials to connect.
+(You can click the '><' button on the bottom left of the screen -> Connect to Host - Remote SSH -> + Add New SSH Host -> Copy the 2nd SSH Key in the Runpod -> Paste -> Enter until you are able to clone the git repo)

 ### Reconnect After Restart
 Your pod’s IP may change after restarting.